Exams: a guide for students and parents

 - Warning to Candidates 1718

-From January 2018, certificates can be collected any term-time Friday afternoon between 2.00-3.30pm by prior agreement (please email: MAN-Exams@mangotsfieldschool.org.uk to arrange a convenient date/time.”
+Summer 2017 certificates can be collected any term-time Friday afternoon between 2.00-3.30pm by prior agreement - please email: MAN-Exams@mangotsfieldschool.org.uk to arrange a convenient date/time.”

 KS4 Pre Public Exam DatesDfE GCSEs June 2017.pdf